4d/docs/docs/FormEditor/formEditor.md

 ![](assets/en/FormEditor/cssPpropList.png)

->Attribute values that have been modified in a JSON form appear in **bold** text in the Property List.
-If a value has also been defined in a style sheet but does not include the `!important` declaration, the JSON form value (not the style sheet value) is shown in the Property List.
-These values can be reset to their default values with the **Ctrl + click** (Windows) or **Command + click** (macOs) shortcuts.
+An attribute value defined in a style sheet can be overridden in the JSON form description (except if the CSS includes the `!important` declaration, see below).
+In this case, the Property List displays the JSON form value in **bold**.
+You can reset the value to its style sheet definition with the **Ctrl + click** (Windows) or **Command + click** (macOs) shortcuts.

+>If an attribute has been defined with the `!important` declaration for a group, an object within a group, or any object within a selection of multiple objects, that attribute value is locked and cannot be changed in the Property List.

 #### Property List CSS Icons